Skip to content

 XI.5 · Collective Lucidity and Political Affects

-Politics is not only the domain of rational principles and institutional design, it is also the domain of affects.
-When finite agents’ affects resonate, amplify, and conflict at the collective level, structurally distinct political affects emerge: collective fear can build empires, collective indignation can overthrow regimes, collective hope can rebuild societies.
-Collective lucidity, the nine basic forms of political affect, the sublime and political aesthetics, algorithmic affect manipulation, and the institutionalization of affects, these themes have been developed into their own chapter.
-See Chapter §XI (Political Affects).
+Politics is never only the province of rational principle and institutional design; it is just as surely the province of affect.
+When the feelings of finite agents resonate, swell, and collide at the collective scale, affects of a structurally distinct kind emerge: collective fear has raised empires, collective indignation has toppled regimes, collective hope has rebuilt societies from ash.
+Collective lucidity, the nine basic forms of political affect, the sublime and political aesthetics, algorithmic affect manipulation, and the institutionalization of affects now occupy a chapter of their own.
+See Chapter §XII (Political Affects).

 XI.6 · Deriving Democracy